cmu-sei/crucible/docs/blueprint/index.md

 **1. Download**

 If users desire to have an offline copy of any desired MSEL, they will have the ability to download a copy to their devices by using the Download feature.
 If by any chance users don’t have an internet connection, this feature will be useful since they will be able to work offline on the MSEL and then upload the MSEL back to the application, so that other users can see any changes made.
-Although users can work on the MSEL offline, it is not recommended since they will be missing of all of the helpful features that Blueprint offers.
+Although users can work on the MSEL offline, it is not recommended since they will be missing on all of the helpful features that Blueprint offers.

 **2. Upload**